To make a routine appointment to see your doctor, either telephone 01822 613517 or 01822 616131 or call in at reception.

 This is a baby friendly surgery.
 Facilities aimed to make your visit with children less stressful include:

-Please feel free to breast feed your baby or, if you are bottle feeding and would like the feed to be warmed, please ask the Health Visitor or one of the Receptionists.
+Please feel free to breast feed your baby or, if you are bottle feeding and would like the feed to be warmed, please ask the Health Visitor within the Children's Centre.

 If you wish to have access to your medical records please either ask your General Practitioner or speak to the Practice Manager.

 If you require further information about these Acts please enquire at the reception desk or arrange to speak with the Practice Manager.

 If you have a particular complaint that you wish to bring to our attention, please speak to the Practice Manager in the first instance and she will do her utmost to resolve your complaint.
 She will immediately arrange a preliminary discussion with you to resolve the matter if possible.